paulipa/sico-wiki/community.md

 This page includes all the shareholders that have purchased shares for the silent coalition holdings.

 ## [Community Partner Corporations](/community/coalition-corporations)
-Official Full Member Corporations of SiCO.
+Official Full Member Corporations of LINE.

 ## [Operating Locations](/community/operating-locations)
 Our primary areas of operations and systems.